 - Add cacao powder, sea salt, vanilla extract and blend for 30 more seconds.

-- Bake for 13-16 minutes or until toothpick comes out clean.
+- Pour batter into prepared muffin pan.
+Bake for 13-16 minutes or until toothpick comes out clean.

 - Keep muffins in an airtight container for up to 5 days at room temperature or refrigerator.

-- To reduce the flavor of banana, look for one with lesser brown spots.
+- To reduce the flavor of banana, look for one with less brown spots.

-- You may use sugar free chocolate chips such as Lily's to keep the carb count low.
+- You may use sugar free chocolate chips such as Lily's to keep the carb count lower.

 - For additional boost of protein, add collagen peptides to the batter before baking.